 PaaS = Platform as a Service

-SaaS offers fully developed applications on-demand and which provide specific services like accounting, email management, and CRM, to name but a few.
+SaaS offers fully developed applications on-demand and provides specific services like accounting, email management, and CRM, to name but a few.

 Platform-as-a-service (PaaS) on the other hand, also offers the operating system and application services.
 PaaS is suitable for businesses that are committed to a specific development environment for a specific application but want someone else to maintain the deployment platform for them.

 Pros and cons of SaaS

 - Cloud computing requires the most basic resources for cloud computing development, on which telecom operators can build more attractive services for their customers.